MasonGarza7/selenium-tests/README.md

 This project demonstrates my proficiency with [Selenium](https://www.selenium.dev/) for web application automation testing.
 It includes common, practical examples of alerts, checkboxes, dropdowns, dynamic controls, file uploads, form authentication, frames, navigation, and failure handling.

 This project will contain sub-projects, one of each of the main Selenium supported programming languages.
-Currently, only the Python, JavaScript, and C# sub-projects are complete.
+Currently, only the Python, JavaScript, C#, and Ruby sub-projects are complete.
 Each sub-project's framework will be independent, built with its own reporting system, logging, and screenshot capture on test failure.

 Note: